 Located within the Contemporary Theater(A)–ACT on Union Street is the cabaret venue called the Bullitt Cabaret.
 Named after Dorothy Stimson Bullitt, the venue has also played host to workshops, plays and other productions.
 With multiple seating options available, the cabaret is an addition to the other performance venues within the theater.
 Check their website for a complete list of the events schedule at the Bullitt.

-The Allen at the Contemporary Theater (A) - ACT is a smaller theater that can hold up to 420 people.
+The Allen at the ACT Theatre is a smaller theater that can hold up to 420 people.
 Complete with high tech sound and visual systems this venue holds events such as seminars, meetings and performances.
-Check their website for current events.

 With the prow-like marquee, The Showbox looks like a standard concert venue planted in the grit of First Avenue.
 A closer look will reveal much depth as you'll find that the popular music venue has been enthralling music lovers since 1939.
 And indeed, the musicians who perform here are well-known, like P.J.
 Harvey, Zap Mama and Les Nubians to name a few.
 Small raised platforms offer seating around the dance floor, and there are two separate bars.
 The attached Green Room bar offers cocktails and a varied bar menu.